syncopika/gifCatch_desktop-Windows-/readme.md

 thanks to Philip Goh (https://github.com/cotidian/Win32GrabScreen) for the screen capture code, and Charlie Tangora (https://github.com/ginsweater/gif-h/blob/master/gif.h) for the gif-making code.

 current screenshots:
-### adjust the settings to your linking (i.e. number of frames, the time delay between frames) and click on select area to choose an area on the screen to screenshot. by default it should capture the whole screen.
+### adjust the settings to your liking (i.e. number of frames, the time delay between frames) and click on the 'select area' button to choose an area on the screen to screenshot. by default it should capture the whole screen.
 ![start](screenshots/start.png "the gui")

 ### screen selection (sorry, only red is available right now)